Benefits of the Chase Sapphire Preferred: Is It Worth It in 2026?

 Benefits of the Chase Sapphire Preferred

-This is a $750 value when booking through the Chase travel portal.
+This is over at least $750 value when booking through the Chase travel portal.
 The points can be worth more when you transfer points to Ultimate Rewards (UR) travel partners.

 2. Excellent Transfer Partners